 Leicester is just 12 miles away and it is where many residents of Harborough commute for work, let’s hope that they do not import the virus into our little town over the coming fortnight.

 A new strain of swine flu which has the potential to spread to humans and cause another pandemic has been identified by researchers in China.

 The last day of June was a dry and pleasantly sunny one.
-Today, Sue and I went our separate ways; I on a walk with John Lee, starting at the little village of Somerby and Sue to visit Sarah in Newbold Verdon with Doreen.
+Today, Sue and I went our separate ways; I on a walk with John Lee, starting at the little village of Somerby and Sue visited Sarah in Newbold Verdon with Doreen.
 After picking up Doreen from her apartment opposite the railway station in Harborough, their journey was plagued with road work diversions.
-Never the less, they eventually made it and spend around four hours in the company of of Alice, Sarah and Lee.
+Nevertheless, they eventually made it and spend around four hours in the company of Alice, Sarah and Lee.
 My journey to meet John outside the (Locked-down) Stilton Cheese Inn was along uninhibited and quiet country lanes.
-I had cut the side of my foot a few days ago in the garden and it was feeling quite sore, in the past we had done a much longer ramble from this village, but today I had planned a shorter 5 mile route.
-Our trek took us over the the Iron Age hill fort of Burrough Hill, where we stopped awhile for a picnic and to sink a bottle of local ale each enjoying the views over the surrounding countryside for miles around.
+I had cut the side of my foot a few days ago in the garden and it was feeling quite sore, in the past, we had done a much longer ramble from this village, but today I had planned a shorter 5-mile route.
+Our trek took us over the Iron Age hill fort of Burrough Hill, where we stopped awhile for a picnic and to sink a bottle of local ale each enjoying the views over the surrounding countryside for miles around.

 Trump administration.
 Also, as Gilead Sciences has proved not to be so even-handed in their dealings, I suspect that the more developed nations and Europe in particular will now begin to rely on ‘in-house’ pharmaceutical companies for their essential medical supplies.